rmateeq/contiki/README.md

   - 8-12: Wireless with Contiki (IPv6 and UDP over RPL) (Antonio Lignan)
   - Lunch
   - 1:30-2:30: IoT and Entrepreneurship + Demo (Agustín Pelaez)
-  - 2-30-4:00: Wireless Technologies for IoT (Ermanno Pietrosemoli)
-  - 4:00-5:00: IoT simulation with Cooja (Antonio Lignan)
+  - 2-30-5:00: Wireless field tests and RF basics (Ermanno Pietrosemoli and Antonio Lignan)
   - 5:00-6:30: Work in teams: Work on the project!

 * Thursday